 Under the full cost method of accounting, we are required to periodically perform a "ceiling test," which determines a limit on the book value of our oil and gas properties.
 If the net capitalized cost of oil and gas properties (including capitalized asset retirement obligations), net of related deferred income taxes, exceeds the present value of estimated future net revenues from proved reserves discounted at 10%, net of related tax effects, plus the cost of unproved oil and gas properties, the excess is charged to expense and reflected as additional accumulated depreciation, depletion and amortization.
 Any such write downs are not recoverable or reversible in future periods.
 Estimated future net revenues are based on period-end commodity prices and exclude future cash outflows related to capitalized asset retirement obligations and include future development costs and asset retirement obligations related to wells to be drilled.
-Primarily as a result of the significant decline in both oil and natural gas prices as of December 31, 2008, we recorded a ceiling test impairment at December 31, 2008 may require us to record an additional ceiling test impairment in 2009.
+Primarily as a result of the significant decline in both oil and natural gas prices after December 31, 2008, we recorded a ceiling test impairment at December 31, 2008 of \$1.2 billion (\$768.8 million after-tax).
+The further declines in oil and natural gas prices after December 31, 2008 may require us to record an additional ceiling test impairment in 2009.
 We did not have a ceiling test impairment during the years ended December 31, 2007 and 2006.